 One of the most important and crucial organizational resources to use is human resources, which are explicitly designated as employees.
 The effective achievement of organizational goals can be measured by organizational performance units.
 Organizational performance is the accumulation of the performance of each individual or employee.
 Employee performance is often interpreted as results or performance at work in an organization or company.
-Management of employee performance as an individual according to Wibowo [1] will bring benefits in the form of: clarifying roles and objectives, encouraging and supporting to look good, helping to develop capacity and performance, having the opportunity to use quality time, as a basis for objectivity and honesty to measure performance, and formulate goals and plans to improve the work to be managed and executed.
+Management of employee performance as an individual according to Wibowo [1] will bring benefits in the form of: clarifying roles and objectives, encouraging and supporting to look good, helping to develop capacity and performance, having the opportunity to use quality time, as a basis for objectivity and honesty to measure performance, and formulate goals and plans to in prove the work to be managed and executed.

 The results of the Jayaweera study [2] show that there is a significant relationship between the physical environment, psychology, and motivation at work and employee performance.
-The observed influence shows that the physical environment has a significant positive effect on employee performance, while the psychological environment and motivation at work have no significant effect on employee performance.
-The work environment, which is supposed to explicitly indicate working conditions, which are also external motivators, is closely linked to the professional performance of employees, such as the results of the studies presented by Mohapatra and Srivastava [3]; Naharuddin and Sadegi [4]; Chandrasekar [5]; and Vischer [6] The results of the study by Aisha, Hardjomidjojo, and Yassierli [7] showed that
+The observed influence shows that the physical environment has a significant positive effect of 25 ployee performance, while the psychological environment and motivation at work have no significant effect on employee performance.
+The work environment, which is supposed to explicitly indicate working conditions, which are also external motivators, is closely linked to the professional performance of employees, such as the results of the studies presented by Mohapatra and Srivastava [3]; Naharuddin and Sadegi [4]; Chandrasekar [5]; and Vischer [6].
+The results of the study by Aisha, Hardjomidjojo, and Yassierli [7] showed that incentives, working conditions, and motivation at work had a significant effect on the performance of employees of the University of Indo 13 a.
+Also, he acts as a moderator and mediator of the influence of workplace characteristics on employee performance.